The application for Foundation scholarships for the 2018-19 academic year is now open!

 Submit your Online Scholarship Application by March 2

 UW-Superior Foundation Scholarships

-Current UW-Superior students: Continuing students who wish to apply for UW-Superior Foundation scholarships through their academic departments should look HERE.
+Current UW-Superior students: Continuing students who wish to apply for UW-Superior Foundation scholarships should look at the section below titled Scholarships for Current Students.
 Use the links above to review the scholarships available and the criteria for each, and below to find answers to frequently asked questions.
-You also will find links to scholarships offered by the UW-Superior Alumni Association and other outside opportunities.

-Faculty and staff: Visit HERE and follow the instructions for awarding scholarships.
+Faculty and staff: Visit the Scholarship Information page and follow the instructions for awarding scholarships.
 Use the links above to review the scholarships available and their criteria, and below to find the answers to frequently asked scholarship questions.

-3. Watch your email for your Foundation Scholarship Award Letter: The University Advancement Office will email award letters to students who were recommended for scholarships by mid May.
-If you are concerned about whether you were awarded a Foundation Scholarship, contact your department chair or advisor before contacting the University Advancement Office.
+2. Watch your email for your Foundation Scholarship Award Letter: The University Advancement Office will email award letters to students who were recommended for scholarships, and this usually occurs by mid May.

 FAFSA will be used to determine whether or not a student has financial need.
 FAFSA paperwork must be submitted each year to the Financial Aid office in order to be considered for scholarships which include financial need as part of the criteria.